opendatacube/datacube-charts/stable/datacube-ows/README.md

 $ helm install --name my-release -f config.yaml stable/datacube-ows
 ```

-The command deploys WMS on the Kubernetes cluster in the default configuration.
+The command deploys OWS on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`